orsonteodoro/oiledmachine-overlay/README.md

 Additional packages with binary blobs or prebuilt packages may be modified with these extra scans.

+Source code scans are limited to command line patterns and keyword search.
+Scanning based on library API calls or function names is not done.

 Source code scans for unauthorized microphone and webcam use are currently not done but can be added via the bashrc with a grep on found die check.
 Some of these issues can be mitigated by running the app under isolation or in a